Federal Elections Modernization Act¶

 Institutional stability: Systematic maintenance prevents crisis-driven improvisation.
 Scheduled reforms with safeguards beats emergency changes under pressure.

-Reduced litigation: Standardized ballot access and geometry-proof districts eliminate recurring legal disputes that consume resources.
+Reduced litigation: Standardized ballot access, geometry-proof districts, and algorithmically neutral boundaries eliminate recurring legal disputes that consume resources.

 Market principles: Enhanced compensation creates competitive market for legislative talent.
 Current system arbitrarily restricts talent pool.